OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/USE_CASES.md

 Once it is re-started, you should see - from `Machine A` for example - a network named, as above, `NMEANetwork`.
 Its password is `PassWord` (see above).

-Once connected on this new network, from this "other" machine, try to reach <http://192.168.50.10:9999/zip/index.html>.
+Once connected on this new network, from this "other" machine (a cell-phone would work too, just connect from it to the new Network), try to reach <http://192.168.50.10:9999/zip/index.html>.

 ---